Veracode API credentials file

 Some Veracode products, such as the IDE plugins and extensions, require you to store your API credentials in a secure file called a Veracode API credentials file.

 The Veracode API credentials file only supports HMAC credentials.
-OAuth Client credentials aren't supported.
+OAuth Client Credentials aren't supported.

-Create an API credentials file on macOS, Linux, or UNIX
+- macOS, Linux, or UNIX

 Create the file on macOS, Linux, or UNIX to store your API credentials and, optionally, restrict access to the file.